 Adina Williams, Canadian Roots Exchange Youth Reconciliation Leader & UBC Aboriginal Student:

 “As a young intergenerational survivor of the Indian residential school system, I’ve spent much of my life either observing the many effects that seven years of residential school has had on my adopted dad, or directly experiencing the various challenges that come with a large gap that still exists between Indigenous and non-Indigenous peoples, especially regarding this chapter in our history.
-As an Aboriginal student at UBC, I am excited that we will soon have a highly accessible centre where survivors and their families are able to share their stories and continue to heal, and I look forward to all the learning and conversations that will take place in the centre, for they will surely help many more people better understand the true stores of our past.
+As an Aboriginal student at UBC, I am excited that we will soon have a highly accessible centre where survivors and their families are able to share their stories and continue to heal, and I look forward to all the learning and conversations that will take place in the centre, for they will surely help many more people better understand the true stories of our past.
 I am hopeful that this can ultimately help us all move forward into a new chapter.”

 Aboriginal engagement at UBC